 On our last visit to McGregor range for a firing demonstration, he showed up in his MGA instead of the staff car and off we went, waving nicely as we passed through the very familiar (to us) guard station at the range.

-That being said, the job can really help you establish a strong professional network, plus you can learn a lot about the “big picture Army” that can prepare you for future jobs.
+That being said, the job can really help you establish a strong professional network, plus you can learn a lot about the “big picture Army” that can prepare you for future assignments.